Aimeedeer/coconut-report/content/resume.md

 Aimee Zhu | aimeez@pm.me | https://impl.dev

-**I build developer communities globally** for the software and people I love.
+I build blockchain projects in Rust and I have been running [Rust in Blockchain][rib] since 2019.
+For years earlier, I build developer communities globally for the software and people I love.
-I run [Rust in Blockchain][rib], a community focused on [the Rust programming language](https://rust-lang.org), and have built multiple communities for projects in and out of China.

 ## Skills